 This is important and does determine both where and what you can afford to buy.
 There are two elements to budgeting, what you have to contribute to the purchase and what it costs to repay the loan.
 The legal costs of a new home are approximately 2% of the purchase price.
-The highest cost is Stamp Duty, which is 1% of the purchase price, excluding vat, legal fees, valuation fees, registration fees, and other expenses.
+The highest cost is Stamp Duty, which is 1% of the purchase price, excluding vat.
+The rest of legal of the costs are comprised of valuation fees, registration fees,legal fees, Vat and other expenses.

-The cost of repaying the home loan is determined by the rate of interest, the loan amount, and the length of the term of the loan.
+The cost of repaying the home loan is determined by the rate of interest, the loan amount, and the term (length) of the loan.
 The younger you are, the longer-term a bank will loan.

 Your bank’s cost of repaying will be considered when considering how much it will lend to you.
 Your bank will only lend you a specific multiple of your salary (this may also include bonus and overtime).
 In addition to your salary, your bank will also look at your employment type and how stable employment is.
 They will also look at any other loans repayments and your spending profile (for instance, it is not a good idea to have lots of gambling payments on your credit card).
 Therefore, it would help if you had your financial profile in good order before applying for a loan.
 A good financial advisor will help you how to present your case to a bank best.